josephsalmon/HAX712X/Bonus/README.md

 - Create Pull Request: go back in your browser to https://github.com/my_github_id/HAX712X  and click on Pull Request.

-- To keep your fork up to date / sync:
+- To keep your fork up to date/sync:

 ```bash
 $ git fetch upstream